 Changes to assumptions can have a significant impact on DAC amortization.
 In the event actual experience differs from our assumptions or our future assumptions are revised, we adjust our EGPs, which could result in a significant increase in amortization expense.
 We true up our assumptions with actual experience on a quarterly basis.
 For future assumptions we complete a study and refine our estimates of future gross profits annually during the third quarter.
 Upon completion of an assumption study, we revise our assumptions to reflect our current best estimate, thereby changing our estimate of projected EGPs used in the DAC asset amortization models.
-The following would generally cause an increase in DAC amortization expense: increases to lapse and withdrawal rates in the current period, increases to expected future lapse and withdrawal rates, increases to even the current period, decreases to expected future interest margins and decreases to current or expected equity market returns.
+The following would generally cause an increase in DAC amortization expense: increases to lapse and withdrawal rates in the current period, increases to expected future lapse and withdrawal rates, increases to future expected expense levels, increases to interest margins in the current period, decreases to expected future interest margins and decreases to current or expected equity market returns.
 EGPs are adjusted quarterly to reflect actual experience to date.